Expected Completion On:

 The curriculum includes symptoms and treatment for diarrhea, colds, flu, fever, bacterial infections, malaria, pneumonia, respiratory disease, dehydration, malnutrition, failure to feed, dysentery, meningitis, mastoiditis, ear infection, anemia, and HIV.

-In addition, the trainers will provide practical training in the clinic and will visit monthly for 12 months to ensure integration of the material.
+In addition, the trainers will provide practical training in the clinic and will visit quarterly for 12 months to ensure integration of the material.
 The participants will have consulting access via a WhatsApp group to answer questions as they arise and monthly reports must be provided to track their progress.
 The reports will come to Karimu and the Ministry of Health and are designed to a) assess the management of the patient, b) track the impact on the top 10 diseases, c) and assess overall quality of care.

 Proper diagnosis and treatment of childhood illnesses